The Esprit de Corps Program

 Esprit de Corps is centered on a supportive community.
 Community is developed through activities that foster collaboration and facilitate interaction.
 These activities include regular social events sponsored by the Office of Student Diversity, peer mentoring, and a retreat that integrates members into the larger tri-institutional community.

-All Weill Cornell Graduate School and Tri-Institutional 1st year PhD students are invited to join via email.
-Space is limited, but we will do our best to try and accommodate as many participants as possible.
+All Weill Cornell Graduate School and Tri-Institutional 1st year PhD students are invited to join via email early in the summer.
+Space is limited, but we do our best to try to accommodate as many participants as possible.

-If you cannot find or did not receive this invitation, you can write to email@example.com to receive a copy.
+If you cannot find or did not receive this invitation, you can apply here.